thesandboxgame/sandbox-smart-contracts/docs/topics/solidity/guideline.md

 Create one storage contract and then inherit it into the implementation.
 This way it is easier to manage the storage and add variables during upgrade.

+### Loop length must be short and controlled

+All the iterations in the smart contract must be limited in their length.
+A permanent denial of service could happen if the gas consumed by a loop is too high.

+### Rounding

+Each time a division is done the numbers are rounded (the operation is like a `floor(a/b)`) and there is some remainder to take into account.

 ## Visibility